» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 In the event of abscess development apply warm compresses 4 times a day to promote drainage and decrease swelling.

-For an abscess that requires lancing, drain and flush the wound with normal saline (preservative-free sterile saline for contact lenses may be used, or for a saline solution at home mix 1 teaspoon of salt in 1 pint of warm water), and consider treating with trimethoprim-sulfa.
+For an abscess that requires lancing, drain and flush the wound with normal saline wound care solution (for a saline solution at home mix 1 teaspoon of salt in 1 pint of warm water), and consider treating with trimethoprim/sulfa.

-If sepsis and dehydration present institute warmed fluid therapy by SQ or IV.
+If sepsis and dehydration present institute warmed IV fluid therapy by SQ or IV.

 Nursing Care

-• Wash hands before handling and after caring for doe and pups.
+- Wash hands before handling and after caring for a doe and her pups.

-• Try to refrain from having doe nurse if at all possible.
+- Try to refrain from having the doe nurse, if at all possible.

 Outcome